Fred Dingledy, Reference Librarian

 These are the standard grocery store chains in the area.
 You might develop a preference, but out of these three, I usually choose whichever one happens to be nearby.

-Farm Fresh is generally a bit nicer than the other two chains in this category, but also often a bit more expensive.
-Nice, reasonably-priced salad bar.
-Offers fuel discounts on their gas stations (Merrimac Trail and Norge Lane locations) with purchases of certain items.
+Farm Fresh is generally a bit nicer than the other two chains in this category, but often a bit more expensive - although its well-stocked salad bar is reasonably priced.
+Good beer and wine selection.
+Offers fuel discounts on their gas station (Merrimac Trail and Norge Lane locations) with purchases of certain items.

-Most locations in the area.
-OK, but nothing worth going out of your way for.
+Most locations in the area, which is their main attraction - odds are that there's a Food Lion not too far from where you are in Williamsburg.
+OK, but not worth going out of your way for.
 Free MVP Club discount card is worth getting.

-Formerly part of a Richmond-based chain called Ukrop's, this store was bought out by the corporation that runs Giant Supermarkets and absorbed into its Martin's brand.
+Formerly a Richmond-based chain called Ukrop's, this was bought out by the corporation that runs the Giant and Stop and Shop supermarket chains, which absorbed Ukrop's into its Martin's brand.
 The Ukrop's name remains on the bakery area, which has some pretty good stuff (try the king cake available around Mardi Gras), and ready-to-eat items.
 Offers a free discount club card, and a "fuelperks" program that can give shoppers discounts on gasoline at their gas station with purchases.

 We sell groceries, too--cheap